lagom/lagom/docs/manual/scala/guide/services/ServiceClients.md

 ## Using a service client

 Having bound the client, you can now use it anywhere in your Lagom application.
-Typically this will be done by passing it to another component, such as a service implmentation, via that components constructor, which will be done automatically for you if you're using Macwire.
+Typically this will be done by passing it to another component, such as a service implementation, via that components constructor, which will be done automatically for you if you're using Macwire.
 Here's an example of consuming one service from another service:

 @[hello-consumer](code/ServiceClients.scala)